 Ten Practical Ways to Control Spending and Wisely Manage God’s Money

-The following guidelines are designed to help you exercise self-control in spending, become a better steward of God’s resources, and free funds to use for Kingdom purposes:
+The following guidelines, from my book Money, Possessions, and Eternity, are designed to help you exercise self-control in spending, become a better steward of God’s resources, and free funds to use for Kingdom purposes:

 1. Examine every purchase in light of its ministry potential.

 We must weigh the value of every item we buy against what the same money could have done if used another way—for instance, to feed the hungry or to evangelize the lost.
 I don’t say this to induce a guilt trip but to indicate the obvious—whenever money is used one way, it prevents it from being used another.
 None of us should impose our personal standards on others, nor on the standards of God.
 We should ask God to direct us when it comes to handling His money.